-28. The following paragraphs deal with the regulatory adjustments / deductions which shall be applied to regulatory capital both at solo and consolidated level:
+20. The following paragraphs deal with the regulatory adjustments / deductions which shall be applied to regulatory capital:

-- (1) Goodwill and all other intangible assets - (i) Goodwill and all other intangible assets shall be deducted from CET1 capital including any goodwill included in the valuation of significant investments in the capital of banking, financial, and insurance entities which are outside the scope of regulatory consolidation.
+(1) Goodwill and all other intangible assets

+(i) Goodwill and all other intangible assets shall be deducted from CET1 capital including any goodwill included in the valuation of significant investments in the capital of banking, financial, and insurance entities.
 In terms of AS 23 - Accounting for investments in associates - goodwill / capital reserve arising on the acquisition of an associate by an investor shall be included in the carrying amount of investment in the associate but shall be disclosed separately.
 Therefore, if the acquisition of equity interest in any associate involves payment which can be attributable to goodwill, this shall be deducted from the CET1 capital of a bank.

-- (ii) The full amount of the intangible assets shall be deducted net of any associated DTL which would be extinguished if the intangible assets become impaired or derecognised under the relevant Accounting Standards.
+(ii) The full amount of the intangible assets shall be deducted net of any associated DTL which will be extinguished if the intangible assets become impaired or derecognised under the relevant Accounting Standards.
 For this purpose, the definition of intangible assets shall be in accordance with the applicable Accounting Standards.
-Losses in the current period and those brought forward from previous periods shall also be deducted from CET1 capital, if not already deducted. - (iii) Application of these rules at consolidated level shall mean deduction of any goodwill and other intangible assets from the consolidated CET1 capital which is attributed to the balance sheets of subsidiaries, in addition to deduction of goodwill and other intangible assets which pertain to a solo bank.
+Losses in the current period and those brought forward from previous periods shall also be deducted from CET1 capital, if not already deducted.

-(2) Deferred Tax Assets (DTAs)
+(2) Deferred tax assets (DTAs)